Jeff Beck

-Geoffrey Arnold Beck (24 June 194410 January 2023) was an English guitarist.
+Geoffrey Arnold Beck (24 June 1944 – 10 January 2023) was an English guitarist.
 He rose to prominence as a member of the rock band the Yardbirds, and afterwards founded and fronted the Jeff Beck Group and Beck, Bogert & Appice.
 In 1975, he switched to an instrumental style with focus on an innovative sound, and his releases spanned genres and styles ranging from blues rock, hard rock, jazz fusion and a blend of guitar-rock and electronica.

-Beck was ranked in the top five of Rolling Stone and other magazines' lists rankings of the greatest guitarists.
+Beck has been consistently ranked in the top five of Rolling Stone and other magazines' lists of the greatest guitarists.
 He was often called a "guitarist's guitarist".
 Rolling Stone described him as "one of the most influential lead guitarists in rock".
-Although he recorded two successful albums (in 1975 and 1976) as a solo act, Beck did not establish or maintain commercial success like that of his contemporaries and bandmates.
+Although he recorded two successful albums (1975's Blow by Blow and 1976's Wired) as a solo act, Beck did not establish or maintain commercial success like that of his contemporaries and bandmates.
 He recorded with many artists.

-Beck earned wide critical praise and received the Grammy Award for Best Rock Instrumental Performance six times and Best Pop Instrumental Performance once.
+Beck earned wide critical praise and received the Grammy Award for Best Rock Instrumental Performance six times, winning in three categories at the 2010 Grammy Awards for a career total of eight Grammies.
 In 2014, he received the British Academy's Ivor Novello Award for Outstanding Contribution to British Music.
 He was inducted into the Rock and Roll Hall of Fame twice: first as a member of the Yardbirds (1992) and secondly as a solo artist (2009).

 Early life

-Beck was born on 24 June 1944 to Arnold and Ethel Beck at 206 Demesne Road, Wallington, Surrey (now in Greater London).
+Geoffrey Arnold Beck was born on 24 June 1944 to Arnold and Ethel Beck at 206 Demesne Road, Wallington, Surrey (now London Borough of Sutton, Greater London).
 As a ten-year-old, Beck sang in a church choir.
-He has a sister, Annetta.
+He had a sister, Annetta.
 He attended Sutton Manor School and Sutton East County Secondary Modern School.

 Beck cited Les Paul as the first electric guitar player who impressed him.
 Beck said that he first heard an electric guitar when he was six years old and heard Paul playing "How High the Moon" on the radio.
 He asked his mother what it was.
 After she replied it was an electric guitar and was all tricks, he said, "That's for me".
 Cliff Gallup, lead guitarist with Gene Vincent and the Blue Caps, was also an early musical influence, followed by B. B. King and Steve Cropper.
 Beck considered Lonnie Mack "a rock guitarist [who] was unjustly overlooked [and] a major influence on him and many others."

-As a teenager he learned to play on a borrowed guitar and made several attempts to build his own instrument, first by gluing and bolting together cigar boxes for the body and an unsanded fence post for the neck with model aircraft control lines and frets simply painted on it.
+As a teenager, he learned to play on a borrowed guitar and made several attempts to build his own instrument, first by gluing and bolting together cigar boxes for the body and an unsanded fence post for the neck with model aircraft control lines and frets simply painted on it.

-After leaving school, he attended Wimbledon College of Art.
-Then he was briefly employed as a painter and decorator, a groundsman on a golf course, and a car paint sprayer.
+After leaving school, he attended Wimbledon School of Art (now Wimbledon College of Arts).
+Then, he was briefly employed as a painter and decorator, a groundsman on a golf course, and a car paint sprayer.
 Beck's sister Annetta introduced him to Jimmy Page when both were teenagers.